SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 In most MVC frameworks, Controllers organize the response to HTTP requests.
 As we've seen, in Agile Toolkit this is handled by Pages.

-Controllers in Agile Toolkit are similar to PHP5.4 Traits: they can be added to Models and Views to extend their functionality.
+So it's important to understand that Controllers in Agile Toolkit are similar to PHP5.4 Traits: they can be added to Models and Views to extend their functionality.

 For example you can add Controllers to the API to provide global functionality:

 - `Logger`: extends Application to provide more powerful exception reporting and logging tools
-- `DB`: Provides connectivity with database
+- `DB`: Provides connectivity with databases.

-Or you can use controllers in one or more View and Models:
+Or you can use controllers in one or more Views and Models:

-- `Order`: Allows you to re-arrange elements, for example if you want to change field order in a form
+- `Order`: allows you to re-arrange elements, for example if you want to change field order in a form
-- `ModelAudit`: Enables soft-delete, created datetime and updated datetime inside your Model.
+- `ModelAudit`: enables soft-delete, created datetime and updated datetime inside your Model.

 Uses for Controllers include: